 - Copper plating on a PCB – It reduces the ground line impedance and voltage drop.
-As a result of this, the noise is reduced.
+This reduces the noise.
 Along with this, the efficiency of a power supply can be improved.

-- Heatsinks – Copper layers act as heatsinks in a very high power circuit.
-Thus, additional heatsinks can be eliminated and the manufacturing cost is brought down.
+- Heatsinks – Copper layers act as heatsinks in a very high-power circuit.
+Thus, additional heatsinks can be eliminated to reduce manufacturing costs.

 From the above aspects, we can conclude that any unbalanced copper can cause huge problems in a design.
 One common problem that arises due to this is board warping.
 We will talk about warping in the later sections.

 There might be several factors behind asymmetric copper thickness on a board.
 Some major issues are analyzed below: